POWER BI EXERCISES▼

 To do this, you'll need to create measures for the last 3 columns, using the guidance notes below:

 |YearToDate||Count the cumulative year-to-date number of purchases, using either the TOTALYTD function or the CALCULATE and DATESYTD functions combined.|

 |PreviousMonth||Use the CALCULATE function to count the number of purchases, with the PARALLELPERIOD function to change the filter context to the dates for the previous month.|

 |CumulativeRatio||Divide the first measure by the second!|

-You'll also need to filter your table to show only figures for January 2016.
+Remember to filter your table to show only figures for January 2019.